 But what supplements should you take?

 I for one, along with many other health professionals, moms, and people who just read about nutrition, think that a fish oil is a wonderful addition to supplement any pregnancy diet.
 You will need to make sure the fish oil you consume during pregnancy is free of mercury and other such toxins.
-I also think that a cod liver oil supplement is great during pregnancy as it offers ample amounts of vitamins A and D. My favorite is a traditionally fermented cod liver oil from Green Pasture.
-You can also find a skate oil from Green Pasture as well that would be a lovely substitution for the cod liver oil.
+I also think that a cod liver oil supplement is great during pregnancy as it offers ample amounts of vitamins A and D.

 Many folks would show concern for many of the fish oil supplements found in normal grocery and drug stores.
 I agree as the processing of it may denature certain nutrients.
 It may also be hard for your body to process when taken long-term.